kellystyles/fungiflow/README.md

 If you plan to use the optional Funannotate module, you can optionally obtain a copy of the GeneMark-ES software and its license.
 GeneMark-ES provides high-quality *ab initio* gene predictions for eukaroytic assemblies.[^4] Due to licensing restrictions, it can't be bundled within the Fungiflow Funannotate Singularity image.
 The perl shebangs in the GeneMark-ES scripts will need to be altered to `/venv/bin/perl`.
 You can download GeneMark-ES from [here](http://topaz.gatech.edu/GeneMark/license_download.cgi) and install it using the following commands:
-[^4]: Ter-Hovhannisyan, V., Lomsadze, A., Chernoff, Y. O., & Borodovsky, M. (2008).
-Gene prediction in novel fungal genomes using an ab initio algorithm with unsupervised training.
-Genome research, 18(12), 1979-1990.

 ```
 # transfer key to home
 tar -xvzf gm_key_64.tar.gz -O gm_key & mv gm_key ~/.gm_key